mailslurp/mailslurp-client/README.md

 ![MailSlurp Logo](https://www.mailslurp.com/images/permalink/about.svg)

 ## Documentation
-Please see [official documentation](https://docs.mailslurp.com) for extensive usage and examples.
+The best way to understand the library is the [examples section](#examples) For more information see [official documentation](https://docs.mailslurp.com).

 The source for this client is very small so try reading [index.ts](./index.ts) Typescript definitions.
-Or take a look at the [js-docs](./docs/).
+Or additionally take a look at the [js-docs](./docs/).

 ## Install
 `npm install mailslurp-client`